swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

 /// Returns the bits of the given instance, interpreted as having the specified
 /// type.
 ///
+/// `T` and `U` must have the same-sized memory representation.
+/// If they don't, this function will trap.
+///
 /// - Parameters:
 ///   - original: The instance to cast to `type`.
-///   - type: The type to cast `original` to. `T` and `U` must have
+///   - type: The type to cast `original` to.
-///     same-sized memory representation and a compatible memory layout.
 /// - Returns: A new instance of type `U`, cast from `original`. func bitCast<T, U>(_ original: T, to type: U.Type) -> U where T: ConvertibleToBytes, U: ConvertibleFromBytes